x-govuk/govuk-design-history-template/README.md

 Most of the time you'll be adding new posts.
 If you're just doing this then:

 * Open Terminal
-* Type `npm run watch`
+* Type `npm start`

-This will automatically restart the application with any changes to Markdown, images, CSS, JavaScript applied.
+This will automatically restart the application with any changes to your posts an any images applied.

+If you want to make changes to CSS and JavaScript, and watch for those changes, run `npm run dev`.

 ## Example design histories